Chapter 10: Reporting Alleged Misconduct and Criminal Offences

 - Ensure that records at post containing the identity of a whistleblower at post are retained securely and exclusively by HOM/HOP

 10.2.1 The department recognises the legitimacy of whistleblowing.
-The spirit and intent of the department's whistleblowing policy is to assist and protect staff (APS employees, LES employees and contractors) who are acting in good faith when reporting alleged misconduct.
+The spirit and intent of the department’s whistleblowing policy is to assist and protect staff (APS employees, LES employees and contractors) who are acting in good faith when reporting alleged misconduct.
+The policy is in accordance with section 16(2) of the Public Service Act 1999 which stipulates that agencies must have procedures for APS employees to make whistleblower reports and for the agency to deal with such reports.
+The policy/ procedures comply with the procedural requirements in the Public Service Regulations 1999.
 Provisions for procedural fairness and natural justice for staff who are the subject of whistleblower reports are set out in Chapter 11 of this Manual.

 What is Whistleblowing?